Do you know what supercharges your Ruby on Rails applications?

-I’m spending so much time on Gems because I want to highlight their importance.
-Unlike other languages, where you clone the repo and run make install, or install items in your %PATH%, Ruby comes with a very different workflow.
-You need to have a little more knowledge about how they work to effectively manage your project (other than just installing them).
+Unlike other languages, where you clone the repo and make install or install items in your %PATH%, Ruby has a very different workflow.
+You need to know more about how they work to effectively manage your project (other than just installing them).
 These gems by Ruby unveil functionalities, boost productivity, and adds a soul to the application.

 To install ruby gems, you’ll need to use Bundler: the default package manager for Ruby.
 If you’re using RVM or rbenv, I’d also strongly recommend using RVM + Bundler.